Links

 What is the Native Token Conversion?

-As of this writing, the Taraxa token is still an ERC-20 contract residing on the Ethereum blockchain.
-The goal is to eventually convert the ERC-20 tokens into the native tokens residing on the Taraxa blockchain.
+Prior to the conversion on April 3, 2023, the Taraxa token used to be an ERC-20 contract residing on the Ethereum blockchain.
+The conversion converts the ERC-20 tokens into the native tokens residing on the Taraxa blockchain.

 How the Conversion Works - Technically Speaking